 - Hearings are typically conducted in a conference room in which hearing participants sit at a table while completing the various phases of a hearing.

-- Be honest and candid throughout the hearing.
+- If you elect to speak to the hearing panel, be honest and candid in all comments you make throughout the hearing.
 Making untrue statements during a hearing violates College policy.

 - During the hearing, several reports may be read aloud, including: 1) incident reports submitted by witnesses; 2) investigation reports prepared by the Office of the Dean of Students; and 3) any letter you submitted to the Board.
 After each report is presented, the hearing panel may ask questions of the person who presented the report.
 You may also suggest questions for the hearing panel to direct to witnesses.

 - After information about the incident has been presented and you have had the opportunity to speak with the hearing panel, the panel will deliberate in private.
 At this time, all other hearing participants leave the hearing room.
 You and your hearing advisor have the option to remain nearby so that the panel may invite you to return to the hearing room for presentation of their decisions.

 During deliberations, the hearing panel reviews information presented during the hearing.
 For each charge issued, the panel decides whether you are responsible or not responsible for the alleged infraction.
 A student is found responsible for violating a specified policy only if the adjudicator(s) determine that a preponderance of the incident information shows that the student engaged in the misconduct.